Rapid Charge EV

 Back to Blog

-What to Do When Your EV Battery Dies on I‑95 in Broward County
+What to Do When Your EV Dies on I-95 in Broward

 Running out of battery on I-95 in South Florida is stressful, but it doesn't have to be dangerous or complicated.
 If you are stuck right now, our emergency mobile EV charging service can come directly to your vehicle anywhere in Broward or Miami‑Dade.
 With the right steps and a reliable roadside rescue team, you can get safely off the shoulder and back on the road in Coconut Creek, Fort Lauderdale, Hollywood, Pembroke Pines, Weston, and every city in between.

 In this guide, you'll learn exactly what to do the moment your EV battery dies, how mobile EV roadside rescue works, and why it's often a better option than towing for drivers across Broward County.
-If you are stranded right now, call Rapid Charge EV at (954) 628-2393 or (954) 278-4454, or email [email protected] for help.
+If you are stranded right now, call Rapid Charge EV at (954) 278-4454 for immediate help.

 Step 1: Get your EV and passengers to safety